mrWh1te/ngLibrary/README.md

 To accomplish that, we follow the best practices & principles established by Angular community leaders and core contributors in regards to the dependencies we use.
 From that, we follow particular coding patterns to maintain our values.
 These include, but are not limited too:

 1) Separation of business logic and UI while leveraging the `onPush` change detection strategy
-2) Multiple Types of Modules per Domain (Views/Routing, Widgets, Data, etc)
+2) Multiple Types of Modules per Domain (Views/Routing, Components, Data, etc)
 3) Unit & E2E testing
 4) Single Responsibilty Principle in Services, Effects, Actions, basically everything in various scopes (strong code separation)
 5) NgRX Store as Single Source of Truth in terms of upstream vs downstream logic